Tag archive for: Proud of Our Students

 Would you like to add anything?

-A consultation for a comfort blanket?
+A consultation for a stuffed animal?

 The concept?
-Health students welcome preschoolers from disadvantaged neighborhoods to introduce them to the hospital environment and health checkups through a fun activity: their stuffed animals become patients for a day!
+Healthcare students welcome preschoolers from underprivileged neighborhoods to introduce them to the hospital environment and health checkups through a fun role-playing activity: their stuffed animals will be the “patients” for the day!

-A lasting goal
+A goal that endures

 A multidisciplinary hospital

-The program includes no fewer than 15 multidisciplinary healthcare stands!
-To prepare for mediation with children, the students running the stands received special training from a child psychiatrist at Montpellier University Hospital.
+The program features no fewer than 15 multidisciplinary care booths!
+To prepare for working with children, the students running the booths received special training from a child psychiatrist at Montpellier University Hospital.

-Stands run by medical students (ACM)
+Booths run by medical students (ACM)

 • Cardiology